xebialabs-community/xlr-github-webhooks-samples/README.md

 # Xlr-github-webhooks-samples

-This repo contains examples of webhooks json requests and XL Release templates.
+This repo contains examples of webhooks json requests to XL Release webhooks endpoints.

 Please refer to the following links for more information:
 Github docs -> https://developer.github.com/webhooks/event-payloads/#create